- For Teachers

 Asheville, with a population of approximately 2,500 by 1861, remained relatively untouched by the Civil War.
 After the war its reputation as a summer resort slowly grew.
 When William Oliver Wolfe arrived in 1880 the city still only contained a little over 2,600 permanent residents.

 The Western North Carolina Railroad, which had begun in Salisbury, N.C. in 1875, crossed the Eastern Continental Divide and the first train pulled into Asheville on October 2, 1880.
 People from the coast could easily get away to the mountains.
 In 1886, the first telephone service began, and three years later, Asheville’s electric car line became operational.
 By 1890, Asheville’s population had increased to over 10,000.

-Soon to be one of the biggest attractions in Asheville, George W. Vanderbilt began construction of his Biltmore Estate in 1895 on 8,000 acres south of the city.
+George W. Vanderbilt began construction of his Biltmore Estate in 1895 on 8,000 acres south of the city.
 The construction lasted five years, requiring the additional erection of Biltmore Village to house the hundreds of workers employed on the project.